You probably already know how important it is to keep your computer and other sensitive electronic gear plugged into a battery backup device.

 Bottom line: A computer without Internet access is virtually useless if that’s what it’s primarily used for.

-Plug your modem and router into their own battery backup unit and you’ll be able to access the Internet with your laptop and mobile devices long after your power goes out!
+Plug your modem and router into their own battery backup device and you’ll be able to access the Internet with your laptop and mobile devices long after your power goes out!

 Click here to see the great selection of battery backup devices at Amazon.